Television Without Pity: Notable alumni

 During its height and after its closure, TWoP was a jumping-off point for writers about television and popular culture.
-In 2013 the sites' founders started a new website, Previously.tv, that provided a similar style of recapping and forums, as well as writing for various media outlets.
+In 2013, the sites' founders started a new website, Previously.tv, that provided a similar style of recapping and forums, as well as writing for various media outlets.
 It was renamed Primetimer.com in 2019.
 While the site stopped publishing articles in 2024, the forums remained active, with the site under the management of Jed Rosenzweig.
 In June 2025 the Primetimer platform was acquired by the Indian company Nazara Technologies's subsidiary Sportskeeda.

 Jessica Morgan and Heather Cocks, co-founders of Go Fug Yourself, met while recapping for TWoP.
 Linda Holmes, host of the NPR podcast Pop Culture Happy Hour and editor of NPR's pop culture and entertainment blog (formerly known as Monkey See), got her writing start with recaps of The Amazing Race.
-Stephen Falk recapped several reality TV shows at TWoP as he was transitioning from movie screenwriting to television, and since has become a producer for several television shows, including Orange is the New Black and Weeds, along with being the creator, writer and showrunner of You're the Worst.
+Stephen Falk recapped several reality TV shows at TWoP as he was transitioning from movie screenwriting to television, and since has become a producer for several television shows, including Orange Is the New Black and Weeds, along with being the creator, writer and showrunner of You're the Worst.

+Founders Tara Ariano, Sarah D. Bunting, and David T. Cole have hosted a podcast about television, Extra Hot Great, since 2013.
+Many TWoP contributors have appeared on the podcast as guests.